rahulvansh66/Chat-With-Pdf-Steamlit-Azure/README.md

 # Chat-With-Pdf-Steamlit-Azure

--   ChromaDB stores PDF data, retrieved through LangChain based on input, with inference generated using the [LaMini-T5-738M](https://huggingface.co/MBZUAI/LaMini-T5-738M) model
+-   ChromaDB stores embeddings of PDF data, which is retrieved via LangChain, and response generated using [LaMini-T5-738M](https://huggingface.co/MBZUAI/LaMini-T5-738M)
 -   Docker image created for this steamlit chatbot and deployed on Azure

 ![Screenshot](chatbot_ss.png)